o3de/o3de.org/content/docs/userguide/samples/projects/multiplayer-enhanced-architecture.md

 ---
-description: ' Get a conceptual introduction to the architecture of the &ALYlong;
-  Multiplayer sample game. '
+description: ' Get a conceptual introduction to the architecture of the Amazon Lumberyard Multiplayer sample game. '
 title: Multiplayer Sample Gameplay Architecture
 ---